 If you use more than one email account—for example, one for personal email and one for work email—you can add multiple accounts to the Mail app.
 This allows you to manage all of your messages in the same place.

-To add another email account, open Settings from the Home screen, then go to Mail > Accounts > Add Account.
+To add another email account, open Settings from the Home screen, then go to Passwords & Accounts > Add Account.
 Follow the instructions to connect the new account.

 When you receive a new email, a badge will appear on the app icon.
 The number indicates how many unread emails are in your inbox.
 This allows you to quickly see if you have new messages without opening the Mail app.